driusan/what-happens-when/README.rst

 In the case of the USB example: the USB circuitry of the keyboard is powered by the 5V supply provided over pin 1 from the computer's USB host controller.
 17.78 mA of this current is returned on either the D+ or D- pin (the middle 2) of the keyboard's USB connector.
-Which pin carries the current is rapidly toggled between the two creating a high speed bitstream (the rate depending on USB 1, 2, or 3) serially encoding the digital value of the enter key.
+Which pin carries the current is toggled between the two creating a high speed bitstream (the rate depending on USB 1, 2, or 3) serially encoding the digital value of the enter key.
 This serial signal is then decoded at the computer's host USB controller, and